The Science of Life Purpose: Does It Really Lead to Happiness?

 • Spirituality & connection (meditation, mindfulness, faith)

 Look at this list and consider when you feel most fulfilled.
 Is it the time you spend with your kids and friends?
-You may love creating and lose yourself whilst painting, writing, or developing new technology.
-You may love volunteering and helping the ones in need.
+You may love creating and lose yourself while painting, writing, or developing new technology.
+You may love volunteering and helping those in need.
 Or you feel best when you learn something about yourself or the world and love learning from books or spiritual leaders.

 Do you fit in in any of these categories?